yoanlcq/vek/README.md

 except for compile times.

+## This crate misses one or more optimized operations for my target platform (or, some parts could be improved) !

+I care about this.
+Whether you actually need them or not, file an issue on the Github repo and let's see what we can do.
+However please avoid filing a PR before discussing the matter in an issue.

 ## Why generics?

+**TL:DR;**
+First, the historical problem with generics in C++ is the increase in build times, and possibly insanely long and confusing error message, but none of these apply to Rust.
+Second, we _can_ be generic and still generate efficient code.

 As much as 32-bit floating-point happens to be the most common case, the algorithms are universal, and there's no reason we wouldn't suddenly switch to, say, fixed-point numbers or bignums.

+Fixed-point numbers do provide some goodies:
+- Consistency of results across platforms and compiler options, useful for lockstep networking models;
+- They are the only option for representing real numbers on some esoteric platforms such as the Nintendo DS.
-Fixed-point numbers provide a lot of goodies (e.g consistency of results across platforms and compiler options, useful for lockstep networking models) and I want to be able to switch to using them painlessly.
+So I want to be able to switch to using them painlessly.

 Bignums also come
 up as an interesting target, even though we might wonder in which cases we need more than 64-bit worth of integer values.